 This strategic plan is based on stakeholder information and discussions facilitated by SOLID for the Board for Professional Engineers, Land Surveyors, and Geologists on January 10, 2022.
 Subsequent amendments may have been made after the adoption of this plan.

-Prepared by: SOLID Planning Solutions 1747 N. Market Blvd., Ste.
-270 Sacramento, CA 95834
+Prepared by: SOLID Planning Solutions1747 N. Market Blvd., Ste.
+270 Sacramento, CA 95834 o The Board was created by the Legislature.
+Registration was for civil engineers only.

 HISTORY OF THE BOARD